-Progress of American Industry.-The Boston Goods Fair and Great Sales, under the direction of the New England Society for the promotion of Manufacturing and the Mechanic Arts, commenced on Wednesday, 11th instant.
-The quantity of articles offered was so much greater than formerly, that the Market Hall, 586 feet long and 50 feet wide, would not this year hold them, and the sales of Furniture, Goods, &c. &c. had to be held in other places .-Great bargains were undoubtedly purchased.
+Progress of American Industry.-The Boston Goods Fair and Great Sales, under he direction of the New England Society for the promotion of Manufacturing and the Michanic Arts, commenced on Wednesday, 11th instant.
+The quantity of articles offered was so much greater than for merly, that the Market Hall, 586 feet long and 50 feet wide, would not this year hold them, and the sales of Furniture, Goods, &c. &c. had to be held in other places .-Great bargains were undoubtedly purchas ed.
 There were at the Hall 1600 pieces of fine Cassimeres from one Manufacturing establishment.

-South-Carolina Gold. - We have in possession, a rich specimen of Gold, found on the surface of the ground near Chester produced at the Mines in Mecklenburg county, North Carolina.
+South-Carolina Gold. - We have in possession, a rich specimen of Gold, found on the surface of the ground near Chester Court House, which we have no hesitation in saying, is equal to the best specimens produced at the Mines in Mecklenburg county, North-Carolina.